Nigeria prioritising four COVID-19 vaccines, not including Sinopharm | Health

 - Nigeria

-Nigeria is prioritising the AstraZeneca, Pfizer, Moderna and Johnson & Johnson vaccines against COVID-19, the head of the country's primary healthcare agency said on Tuesday when asked whether the Sinopharm vaccine would be used in the country.
+Nigeria is prioritising the AstraZeneca, Pfizer, Moderna and Johnson & Johnson vaccines, the official heading Nigeria's COVID-19 vaccination campaign said on Tuesday when asked whether the Sinopharm shot would be used in the country.

-Faisal Shuaib said the Sinopharm shot had been approved by the Nigerian medicines regulator "for emergency use", but rolling it out was not a priority.
+Dr. Faisal Shuaib, head of Nigeria's primary healthcare agency, said the Sinopharm vaccine had been approved by the national medicines regulator "for emergency use", but rolling it out was not a priority.
+"We don't want a situation where we may have 10, 20 vaccines that have been globally recognised or listed for emergency use, and then you want to take all 20 vaccines to Nigeria, it doesn't make any sense," he told reporters at a regular COVID briefing.

+"We're prioritising those ones that we're already familiar with," he said, adding that whether vaccines other than the four he had named were used in Nigeria at a later stage would depend on availability and on "how this pandemic shapes up".
+At a briefing a week earlier, Shuaib had said Nigeria was expecting to take delivery of 7.7 million doses of the Sinopharm vaccine through the COVAX scheme aimed at providing vaccines to developing countries.
+However, he had not made clear whether the Sinopharm doses would be administered or not.

+So far, 2.9 million people in Nigeria have received one dose of a COVID-19 vaccine, while 1.4 million people have received two doses.
+Nigeria's population is estimated at 200 million.
+The main constraints are a lack of supply and high levels of vaccine hesitancy among parts of the population.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)